What is Ultrasonic Sensor: Working Principle & Applications

 1. What is an ultrasonic sensor used for?

-2. What are the advantages of ultrasonic sensor?
+2. What are the advantages of ultrasonic sensors?

 The ultrasonic sensors are just absolutely amazing!
 They have so many advantages, it's almost hard to keep track of them all!
 For one thing, they can detect the distance and position of objects with incredible accuracy, even in really tough environments like low-light or dusty ones.
 And get this, they don't even need to touch the object they're sensing, making them super easy to use in all kinds of different applications, from industrial automation to car safety systems.